spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ## Ansible - Additional playbooks.

-When you execute this project with _maven install -DskipTest=true_ option you will have only docker images build (base and application).
-To test those images, start, validate and stop nodes on a loclahost (Ansible management host), you can run ansible playbooks located in aditional-playbooks folder.
+When you execute this project with _maven install -DskipTest=true_ option you will skip test on localhost and have docker images build (base and application) availabe.
+To test those images, start, validate and stop nodes on a loclahost (Ansible management host), you can run ansible playbooks located in aditional-playbooks folder (../src/main/ansible/additional-olaybooks).
-Playbooks numered #1, #2 and #3 are described in [Ansible-Docker : 2-node EventFlow](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md) sample.
+Playbooks #1, #2 and #3 are described in [Ansible-Docker : 2-node EventFlow](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md) sample.
 Also _ansible-docker-test-playbook.yml_ is mentioned above.
 ```shell
 .
 ├── 1-start_cluster.yml